-- Conserve the rural pastoral landscape. - Promote sensitive, cyclical/rotational management of hedgerows. - Maintain key local landscape features including the drystone walls and small hedgerow trees. - Encourage creation of new and linkage of existing neutral and calcareous grassland habitats of ecological value such as those on Dundry Down and the southern Dundry slopes.
+- Conserve the rural pastoral landscape. - Promote sensitive, cyclical/rotational management of hedgerows. - Maintain key local landscape features including the drystone walls and small hedgerow trees.

-- Minimise the impact and encroachment of visually intrusive land uses such as tall masts, scrap yards and horse paddocks through design guidance and appropriate land management. - Encourage traditional methods of land management such as grazing by sheep.
+- Encourage creation of new and linkage of existing neutral and calcareous grassland habitats of ecological value such as those on Dundry Down and the southern Dundry slopes. - Minimise the impact and encroachment of visually intrusive land uses such as tall masts, scrap yards and horse paddocks through design guidance and appropriate land management. - Encourage traditional methods of land management such as grazing by sheep. - Promote preparation of Village Design Statements within the context of the landscape character assessment with particular regard to the visual impact of new development in views up to the hill from the surrounding low lying areas.

-14 LANDSCAPE TYPE J: ROLLING VALLEY FARMLAND
+LANDSCAPE TYPE J: ROLLING VALLEY FARMLAND